Twee

 Invoking an Attribute

-To support a struggling ally, you may spend a Bond Token to call upon one of their attributes by name, temporarily granting them use of that die as their swing, even if it is wounded.
-The effect persists until that character takes a wound (in which case the invokes attribute is wounded) or locks in another attribute (in which case the effect is lost).
+To support a struggling ally, you may spend a Bond Token to call upon one of their attributes by name, temporarily granting them use of that die as their Vibe, even if it is wounded.
+The effect persists until that character takes a wound (in which case the invoked attribute is wounded) or locks in another attribute (in which case the effect is lost).
 Mechanically, this grants an extra wound but forces the character to use only the invoked attribute (if they choose to keep the effect).

 You must be able to narratively justify how to call out the target attribute in this moment.